Automatic-Equipment-Service/CommandPromts/Windows/ReadMe.md

 ### **Nice to Knows**
 - Running any command with a >filename.txt will log all output of the command to a file for a review
 - Running any command with a >>filename.txt will add output of run command to a file for review, this is usfull to continue to add info to the same log file as a previous run
+- The only way to run commands as admin in windows is via a "Run As Administrator" version of Command Prompt

 ## **Batch/CMD Commands**
 - Use this to Add a Azure AD user directly to a local system group, Specifically for Azure Joined Devices.